onevcat/RandomColorSwift/README.md

 # Random Color Swift

 Inspired by David Merfield's [randomColor.js](https://github.com/davidmerfield/randomColor).
 It is a ported version to Swift.
-You can use the library to generate attractive random colors on iOS or OSX.
+You can use the library to generate attractive random colors on iOS or macOS.

 See the [demo and site](http://llllll.li/randomColor/) to know why does this exist.